Pod-Point/laravel-aws-pubsub/README.md

 - `trashed` __if soft delete is enabled__
 - `restored` __if soft delete is enabled__

-By default, all of these events are broadcasted but you can define which events in particular you'd like to broadcast using the `broadcastEvents` method on the model itself:
+By default, all of these events are broadcasted, but you can define which events in particular you'd like to broadcast using the `broadcastEvents` method on the model itself:

 ```php
 /**